sdtemple/flare-hapibd-beagle-pipelie/README.md

 There are two phasing strategies:
 - Use the reference to phase the target sample (could introduce imputed values)
-    - This will likely create more markers in the target sample data
+    - This may result in more markers in the target sample data
+    - You can also use imputed markers if you change the flag in Beagle
 - Rephase target and reference targets altogether
-    - This will likely create fewer markers in reference and target sample data

 ### A pilot study on small chromosomes